Symantec/Dominator/user-guide/getting-started.md

 Note how an empty list of RPC methods is specified.
 This is because [filegen-server](../cmd/filegen-server/README.md) does not initiate any RPC
 connections: it only responds to RPC requests.
+Thus, it does not need permission to access any methods.
 The certificate+key pair is a standard requirement for every TLS server.